Possible Latinx Cultural Center Needs Your Voice

 Recommendations

-Provide a broad, comprehensive and inclusive definition of Latinxs and Latinx arts and culture.
-There are other cultural expressions beyond Day of the Dead and Ballet Folkrórico (don’t get us wrong, we love this but Latinx means more than that).
+Provide a broad, comprehensive, and inclusive definition of Latinxs and Latinx arts and culture.
+There are other cultural expressions beyond Day of the Dead and Ballet Folkrórico (don’t get us wrong—we love these—but Latinx means more than that).

-Make sure to listen to young artists/culture pushers and that they’re not drowned out by the local art establishment.
+Make sure to listen to young artists and culture pushers and that they are not drowned out by the local art establishment.

 Recommend that beyond town hall meetings, they create a committee made up of members of the potential hosting community.
-One that is inclusive of young, female and LGBTQ voices.
+One that includes young, female, and LGBTQ voices.
 Push the envelope!

-Look out for La Phoenikera, its peeps and the integrity of the city.
+Look out for La Phoenikera, its peeps, and the city’s integrity.
 Push for legal protections of historical buildings/landmarks and spaces the arts community already uses.

 Ask to be mindful of and transparent with the community that will be hosting the development.
 No Shady shit!